 Cascade Canyon Express

-If you want to ride the train, but you don’t want to spend the entire day traveling, opt for the Cascade Canyon Express that offers iconic views of the canyon aboard the railroad’s shortest excursion.
-This excursion is ideal if you’re pressed for time or you have young kids with limited patience.
+If you want to ride the train, but you don’t want to spend the entire day traveling, opt for the Cascade Canyon Express that offers iconic canyon views aboard the railroad’s shortest excursion.
+This excursion is ideal if you’re pressed for time or have young kids with limited patience.

-Cascade Canyon Express diesel-powered train will give you the unforgettable experience of stunning views of the canyon, as the train chugs deep into the San Juan Forest to areas not even accessible by road.
-The train ride commences at the Rockwood Station, with the journey taking one hour and fifty minutes in all.
+Cascade Canyon Express diesel-powered train will give you the unforgettable experience of stunning canyon views as the train chugs deep into the San Juan Forest to areas not even accessible by road.
+The train ride commences at the Rockwood Station, taking one hour and fifty minutes in all.

 Historical Narration Journey